dharma-web-studio/docker-opencart/README.md

 - `bin/install`: This will run all actions need it to build, start containers the first time, and install OpenCart in them.
 - `bin/mv-admin`: Move, rename and update admin directory constant in config file
 - `bin/mv-storage`: Move, rename and update storage directory constant in config file
+- `bin/mysql`: Access to the MySQL terminal
+- `bin/mysqldump`: Access to the MySQL terminal
+- `bin/mv-storage`: Move, rename and update storage directory constant in config file
 - `bin/restart`: Stop and then start all containers.
 - `bin/root`: Run any CLI command as root without going into the bash prompt.
 - `bin/rootnotty`: Run any CLI command as root with no TTY.